ferortega/cf4j/readme.md

     DataSet ml100k = new RandomSplitDataSet(filename, testUsers, testItems, separator, seed);
 	```

 2. Now, we are going to create a `DataModel` from the previous `DataSet`.
-A `DataModel` is a high level in memory representation of the data structure required by collaborative filtering algorithms.
+A `DataModel` is a high level memory representation of the data structure required by collaborative filtering algorithms.

     ```Java
    DataModel datamodel = new DataModel(ml100k);